imomus/Auto_Attendence_System-/README.md

 ### Initial Setup

 1. Launch the application:
-   - From applications menu: "Smart Attendance System"
+   - From applications menu: "Auto Attendance System"
    - Or from terminal: `python face1.py`

 2. Configure Email Settings (for reports):